robertmitchellv/robertmitchellv.github.io/_posts/2014-12-05-The-Python-Journey--One-Semester-with-Python 3.4.markdown

 etc., to show off how much I know about Python from Twitter.
 Notwithstanding, the above is what was submitted because I didn't know how to do any of the fancy stuff I read about.
 I didn't know how to use Pandas.
 I didn't know how to use Blaze.
-I didn't even know how to use {% highlight python linenos %}conda updata conda{% endhighlight %} in my terminal (oh; it's a package manager--not just an easy way to install Python 3.4 on my computer at work without Admin privlages!).
+I didn't even know how to use _'conda update conda'_ in my terminal (oh; it's a package manager--not just an easy way to install Python 3.4 on my computer at work without Admin privlages!).